- Lines of credit

 Nonetheless, Kabbage would not be my first choice.
 Most of the appealing factors are simply characteristics of a line of credit type loan; although Kabbage might have been the only marketplace lender to offer lines of credit in the past, now there are a few companies that offer products with potentially better terms and fees.

-However, if the convenience of a loan is more important to you than the high cost, or your credit score isn’t quite high enough to get another line of credit, Kabbage is a fine product.
-Just be aware of the cost of borrowing.
+However, if the convenience of a loan is more important to you than the high cost, or your credit score isn’t quite high enough to get another line of credit, Kabbage may be the line of credit for you.